About us

 Message from our President:

-“ARCC’s goal is to be a leader in the protection and restoration of the Ecuadorian Amazon.
-Our role is to execute, support, and empower research and community-outreach initiatives that can influence management, policy, and individual action.
+“ARCC’s goal is to be a leader in the protection and restoration of the Amazon, particularly the Western/Ecuadorian region which faces unapparelled and rapidly increasing threats to biodiversity and Indigenous peoples.
+Our role is to execute, support, and empower research and community-based initiatives that can influence social, ecological, and political change.

-What sets us apart is our approach - we collaborate directly with indigenous communities to simultaneously address the inextricable issues of biodiversity conservation and community well-being.
+What sets us apart is our approach—we collaborate with an incredible array of indigenous communities to simultaneously address the inextricable issues of biodiversity conservation and community well-being.
 Our projects are strategically diverse in scale and approach, spanning the scope of ecology, sustainable economics, journalism, and education.

 We founded ARCC with the idea of channeling the resources and passions of donors and sponsors towards on-the-ground initiatives that truly make a difference.
 As we grow, so will the impact of our work.
 Eventually, we hope to have the funds to support a diverse and dedicated team to execute and manage a suite of crucial projects.